acx0/etc/README.markdown

 rename the folder and update the value of `SOURCE_DIR` in `link.sh` to reflect this change.

-To setup the symlinks, run the provided shell script:
+Run the provided shell script without any arguments (or with the `-l` flag) to see the current status of the files defined in `HOME_DIR_FILES` and `CONFIG_DIR_FILES`:

     ./link.sh

-If the script warns of existing files, back them up and then force write the symlinks using:
+If the script shows existing files, back them up with:

     ./link.sh -b

+The default backup directory is `~/dotfiles.bak`; modify the value of `BACKUP_DIR` to change this.

+To write the symlinks for files that don't exist, use the `-w` flag, otherwise, force write them by adding the `-f` flag:

+    ./link.sh -w
+    ./link.sh -wf

+To restore the backed up files, use:

-    ./link.sh -f
+    ./link.sh -r

 Use the `-h` flag to see an overview of all available options: